Mom's Best Recipes

 Storage Tips

-• Store in a tightly sealed jar or bottle for up to 24 hours.
+• Store in a tightly sealed jar or bottle and keep it properly refrigerated.
+It is best within 24 hours.

 Common Questions